Move Fast, but Don’t Break Things: Introducing the Experimental Schema (With New Experimental Features) in TimescaleDB 2.4

 Read on for more about how we introduced experimental functionality in TimescaleDB, details about new experimental functionality, and examples of when and why to use them.

-If you’re new to TimescaleDB and want to try out our new experimental functionality right away, create a free account to get started with a fully-managed TimescaleDB instance (30-day trial 🔥).
+If you’re new to TimescaleDB and want to try out our new experimental functionality right away, create a free account to get started (30-day trial 🔥).

 Join our Slack community to share your results, ask questions, get advice, and connect with 7K+ other developers (our co-founders, engineers, and passionate community members are active on all channels).